-Starting a family is a wonderful and exciting chapter in anyone’s life, but it also means adjusting to a whole new lifestyle, so a little planning can go a long way towards helping you remain in control of your money.
-The birth of your first child can put your financial plans awry if you don’t have a plan, especially if like many first time parents, you don’t know where to begin.
+Starting a family is a wonderful and exciting chapter in anyone’s life.
+It also means adjusting to a whole new lifestyle, so a little planning can go a long way towards helping you remain in control of your money.
+The birth of your first child can put your financial plans awry if you don’t have a plan, especially if like many first-time parents, you don’t know where to begin.
+We’ve put together a few financial tips for soon-to-be parents to help them navigate this new chapter & get prepared.

 7 Top Tips for Parents